-One of the first rules of music production has been to never to master your own mixes.
-But some rules are meant to be broken: Learn how to polish off your finished mixes without losing your perspective.
+One of the first rules of music production has been to never to master your own mixes, but some rules are meant to be broken.
+Learn how to maintain perspective and objectivity when mastering your mixes.

 by Michael White

 The common wisdom of the pro audio world has always been that you should never master your own mixes.
 The reasons are plentiful, but the most important one was that mastering was a completely different profession from that of the mix engineer.
 In other words, give your finished mix to a professional who has made their career practicing the art of mastering, and you will reap the rewards of their experience.
 This was, of course, the era of big recording budgets.
 A lot has changed…